Jeff Hardy: Professional wrestling style and persona

 Hardy's professional wrestling style has been described as "high-flying" and "death-defying" with "daredevil stunts".
 His signature finishing move is the Swanton Bomb.
 However, by 2018, Hardy used the Swanton Bomb less frequently due to his accumulated lower back injuries.
-Hardy also used the move 450 Splash in his early career but stopped after injuring his shoulder, instead using the Swanton Bomb exclusively.
+Hardy also used the 450° splash in his early career but stopped after injuring his shoulder, instead using the Swanton Bomb exclusively.
 Hardy also uses the Twist of Fate, a 3/4 Facelock cutter or a 3/4 facelock stunner.
 During his time as a heel in 2010, the Twist of Fate was renamed the Twist of Hate.
 Hardy's other signature moves include Whisper in the Wind (a rolling senton bomb or a corkscrew moonsault); Poetry in Motion; a sitout jawbreaker; and a double leg drop to the midsection of a supine opponent.

 Hardy's professional wrestling persona reflects his artistic interests.
 He is known for his face and body paint which he creates himself before his matches.
 He credits seeing Sting as a child during a show in North Carolina with inspiring him to create new designs with his face paint each match, saying, "Sting was coming out, this was an old NWA [National Wrestling Alliance] show, and I was able to touch his shoulder.
 And he had his face painted, his neon green tights on, and the blonde hair - and I was like, 'Oh my gosh, I want to do that.
 I want to make somebody feel like he made me feel right now'".
 It is difficult to paint on a canvas while traveling for his work as a wrestler, so he uses his facepaint as a creative outlet.
 He considers himself shy and introverted when not wearing his painted face, saying, "I can get to the building and have this image in my head.
 And being that I don't have a canvas I can just use my face as what I want to try to bring to life...
 All these artistic thoughts come into mind.
 Like it shows artistic freedom and also freedom of your soul.
 It's like expression at its best.
 I think I am more sociable when I'm all painted up.
 I think I feel normal, quite normal, a lot more normal than when I'm all shy and not painted.
 That's Jeff Hardy, the Charismatic Enigma at his best, when he comes out with the face paint.
 The face painted freak, man, that's by far a compliment in my book".